awsdocs/amazon-dynamodb-developer-guide/doc_source/ItemCRUDDotNetDocumentAPI.md

  The following C\# code example performs the following actions:
 + Create a book item in the ProductCatalog table\.
 + Retrieve the book item\.
 + Update the book item\.
 The code example shows a normal update that adds new attributes and updates existing attributes\.
-It also shows a conditional update which updates the book price only if the existing price value is as specified in the code\.
+It also shows a conditional update that updates the book price only if the existing price value is as specified in the code\.
 + Delete the book item\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Samples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions to test the following example, see [\.NET Code Samples](CodeSamples.DotNet.md)\.

 **Example**